rusher321/taxa/README.md

 `taxa` defines taxonomic classes and functions to manipulate them.
-The goal is to use these classes as low level fundamental taxonomic classes that other R packages can build on and use.
+The goal is to use these classes as low level fundamental taxonomic classes that other R packages can build on and supply robust manipulation functions (e.g. subsetting) that are broadly useful.

 There are two distinct types of classes in `taxa`: